 In addition, you will receive:

-- A PowerPoint summary, to help you distribute the findings across your university
+- A PowerPoint summary, to help you distribute the findings to key stakeholders across your university

 - A short summary paper to be shared with colleagues across the sector, recognising your involvement as a project partner.

-The project will kick-off with a workshop in mid-November and the full report delivered by April 2019.
+The project will kick-off with a collaboration workshop with the participating partners in January and the full report will be delivered by May 2019.

 What does it cost?